pinapelz/two-torial-dx/docs/extras/linux_konami.md

     | DanceDanceRevolution | `World` | |
     | Mahjong Fight Girl | | |

-    This guide was primarily written targetting arch-based systems running KDE and pipewire.
+    This guide was primarily written targeting arch-based systems running KDE and pipewire.
     **Instructions should still be distro and DE agnostic, but your mileage may vary.**

 ## Pre-requisites